Erythrocyte Sedimentation Rate

 You may have other tests if your healthcare provider is doing this test to diagnose

 a disease.
-One of these tests is call C-reactive protein, or CRP.
-This test also measures
+One of these tests is called a C-reactive protein test, or CRP.
+This test

-Your provider may do an ESR alone if he or she is monitoring a disease you already
+Your healthcare provider may do an ESR alone if they are monitoring a disease you

-Because ESR tells your provider only what is happening right now, you may need to
+Because ESR tells your healthcare provider only what is happening right now, you may

 What do my test results mean?

-ESR is measured in millimeters per hour (mm/h).
+ESR is measured in millimeters per hour (mm/hr).
 The normal values are:

 ESR above 100 mm/h is most likely caused by an active disease.
 For instance, you may